 Anne Arundel County DUI Lawyer

-Are you looking for an Anne Arundel County drunk driving attorney after a night of drinking too much?
+Are you looking for an Anne Arundel County DUI attorney after a night of drinking too much?
 At the Law Offices of Randolph Rice, we understand the stigma of receiving a DUI charge and we want to help.
-Everyone make mistakes, one being drinking too much and getting behind the wheel.
+Everyone makes mistakes, one is drinking too much and getting behind the wheel.
 Randolph Rice has handled hundreds of DUI cases, so he understands the consequences this offense carries.

 Anne Arundel County DUI Process